 Within the Email section you can:

-- Control your Email Settings, specifying one or more 'alias' addresses so you can appear to send email from an address other than your login address;
+- Control your Email Settings specifying one or more 'alias' addresses so you can appear to send email from an address other than your login address.

 - Create Email Signatures for use with outbound emails.

 The Email Dropbox section is used to:

 By default Workbooks displays a maximum of 20 rows of data on each page.
 You can change this default using the dropdown picklist next to Items to show on each page.
 Please be aware that choosing more rows to display in a grid might impact the speed with which the data is displayed.

 To manage the number of recent items that Workbooks tracks for you go to Preferences > Recent Items and enter the number you want to keep.
 To access your recent items click Start and choose Recent Items from the right-hand menu.
 Remember, if you want you can group your Recent Items by, say, object type.
 To open a Recent Item simply click on the row you want to access.

 You can control the number of Workbooks windows that can be open at any one time using the dropdown picklist next to Restrict to.
 You can specify how Workbooks behaves once the maximum number of windows has been reached - either minimising the 'oldest' open record to the system tray or closing the record completely.
 If you choose to close windows, Workbooks will prompt you to save any changes you've made before the record closes.
-NOTE: Changing this setting only takes effect when you next login.

 If you want to use VOIP software with Workbooks you may need to modify the default settings provided here for the formatting of phone links and the country code.